MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/overview.md

 ### Differences from PowerShell DSC

-DSCv3 leverages the [PSDesiredStateConfiguration module][00] to maintain compatibility with existing PowerShell based resources.
+DSCv3 leverages the [PSDesiredStateConfiguration module][00] to support compatibility with existing PowerShell based resources.

-DSCv3 differs from PowerShell DSC in a few important ways:
+DSCv3 differs from PowerShell Desired State Configuration (PSDSC) in a few important ways:

 - DSCv3 doesn't depend on PowerShell.
 You can use DSCv3 without PowerShell installed and manage resources written in bash, python, C#, Go, or any other language.